 What are the Benefits of Detox?

-According to NIDA’s principles of effective treatment, though detox is an excellent way to break chemical dependence, it’s only the first step in long-lasting recovery.
+Though detox is an excellent way to break chemical dependence, it’s only the first step in the journey toward lasting recovery.
 To address this at Maryland House, on-staff counselors work with you to find your next best step in drug treatment.
-Following the continuum of care is most likely your best opportunity for lasting treatment.

 Intensive outpatient services (IOP), or partial hospitalization, provides 9 to 20 hours of clinical services per week.
 This affords clients some independence and schedule flexibility but also provides intensive therapy options and stability.
-IOP services are able to address complex issues and multidimensional needs.
+IOP services can address complex issues and multidimensional needs.

-Outpatient service offers fewer than nine hours of clinical service per week and is the lowest standard level of care that most addiction treatment centers offer.
-This level of care provides clients a way to ease into independent life while still continuing to learn relapse prevention strategies.
+Outpatient services offer fewer than nine hours of clinical service per week and are the lowest standard level of care that most addiction treatment centers offer.
+This level of care provides clients a way to ease into independent life while continuing to learn relapse prevention strategies.

 Addiction Therapy Options

+- Cognitive behavioral therapy.
 This is the most recommended therapy option for substance abuse disorders.
 It addresses “maladaptive behaviors” or bad coping mechanisms that lead to bad habits and destructive behaviors.
-It is excellent for developing relapse preventions strategies.
+It is excellent for developing relapse prevention strategies.

-This technique was pioneered by Alcoholics Anonymous and has since been adopted by treatment centers all over the United States.
+- 12 Step programs.
+This technique was pioneered by Alcoholics Anonymous and has since been adopted by treatment centers all over the U.S. and the world.
 It emphasizes the spiritual needs of a person in recovery and facilitates a sense of community.
 Twelve-step programs have proven to be an effective tool for aftercare and relapse prevention.

-If you have noticed that you have some of the signs and symptoms of addiction to some type of addictive drug or if a loved one is showing signs of drug abuse, treatment is available.
-Getting help sooner rather than later can prevent the disastrous and destructive consequences of addiction before they begin.
-To learn more about your addiction therapy options, call the addiction specialists at Maryland House Recovery at (888) 263-0631 or contact us online.
+If you have noticed that you have some of the signs and symptoms of addiction to some type of addictive drug, or if a loved one is showing signs of drug abuse, treatment may be available.
+If you need immediate detox or not, treatment staff can help you determine the right continuum of care services for you.